ykskb/phrag/README.md

 - **Instantly Operational:** Phrag creates a GraphQL simply from a RDBMS connection, using schema data of tables, columns, and primary / foreign keys.
 It can be run as a Clojure project or a [stand-alone executable](#stand-alone-version).

-- **CRUD / Relationship Features:** tables and/or views become queryable as root objects including nested objects of [relationships](docs/mechanism.md#relationships) with [aggregation](docs/sql_feature.md#aggregation), [filter](docs/sql_feature.md#filtering), [sorting](docs/sql_feature.md#sorting) and [pagination](docs/sql_feature.md#pagination) supported.
+- **CRUD / Relationship Features:** tables and/or views become queryable as root objects including nested objects of [n-ary relationships](docs/mechanism.md#relationships) with [aggregation](docs/sql_feature.md#aggregation), [filter](docs/sql_feature.md#filtering), [sorting](docs/sql_feature.md#sorting) and [pagination](docs/sql_feature.md#pagination) supported.
 [Mutations](docs/mechanism.md#mutations) (`create`, `update` and `delete`) are also created per table.

+- **Performance in Mind:** Phrag's query resolver translates a nested object query into a single SQL query, leveraging correlated subqueries and JSON functions.
+[Load tests](docs/performance.md) have also been performed to verify it scales linear with resources without obvious bottlenecks.

 - **Customization:** Phrag comes with an [interceptor capability](#interceptor-signals) to customize behaviors of GraphQL.
 Custom functions can be configured before & after database accesses per an operation type & table.
 It can make a GraphQL service more practical with access controls, event firing and more.

-- **Performance in Mind:** Phrag's query resolver translates a nested object query into a single SQL query, leveraging correlated subqueries and JSON functions.
-[Load tests](docs/performance.md) have also been performed to verify it scales linear with resources without obvious bottlenecks.

 ## Requirements

-Though there are multiple ways to run, Phrag only requires an RDBMS to create GraphQL.
+Though there are multiple ways to run, Phrag only requires an RDBMS to create its GraphQL.
 Here's a quick view of database constructs that are important for Phrag.
 Detailed mechanism is explained [here](docs/mechanism.md).

 - **Primary keys:** Phrag uses primary keys as identifiers of GraphQL mutations.
 Composite primary key is supported.

-- **Foreign keys:** Phrag translates foreign keys to nested properties in GraphQL objects.
+- **Foreign keys:** Phrag translates foreign keys to nested properties in GraphQL query objects.

 - **Indices on foreign key columns:** Phrag queries a database by both origin and destination columns of foreign keys for nested objects.
 It should be noted that creating a foreign key does not always index those columns (especially origin column).